maisjamil1/readingNotes401/read24.md

 Since we are able to hash our key and determine the exact location where our value is stored, we can do a lookup in an O(1) time complexity.
 This is ideal when quick lookups are required.

+### Structure
+- Hashing

+Basically, a hash code turns a key into an integer.
+It’s very important that hash codes are deterministic: their output is determined only by their input.
+Hash codes should never have randomness to them.
+The same key should always produce the same hash code.

+Creating a Hash

+A hashtable traditionally is created from an array.
+I always like the size 1024. this is important for index placement.
+After you have created your array of the appropriate size, do some sort of logic to turn that “key” into a numeric number value.
+Here is a possible suggestion:

+Add or multiply all the ASCII values together.
+Multiply it by a prime number such as 599.
+Use modulo to get the remainder of the result, when divided by the total size of the array.
+Insert into the array at that index.

+-Collisions
+A collision occurs when more than one key hashes to the same index in an array.
+As mentioned earlier, a “perfect hash” will never have any collisions.
+To put this into perspective, the worst possible hash is one that hashes every single key to the same exact index of an array.
+The more keys you have hashed to a specific index, the more key/value pair combos you can potentially have.

+- Bucket Sizes
+Hash Maps can have any number of buckets.
+If a hash map has only a few buckets it will be densely full and have many collisions.
+If a hash map has more buckets it will be more sparsely populated, there will be less collisions, but there may be a lot of extra empty space.